researched and written by Donna Gawell

 Caves and stones were the building materials of most structures back in ancient times.
 Jesus’ birthplace may have been a cave for the livestock with a person’s house built on top, but it is most likely Jesus was born at Migdal Eder or the Tower of the Flock.
 This watchtower from ancient times was used by the shepherds for protection from their enemies and wild beasts who stalked the flocks.
 It was also where they brought the ewes to deliver their lambs.

 Migdal Eder, located about 2,000 paces from Bethlehem, was a tower on the road between Bethlehem and Jerusalem and is mentioned in the Old Testament by the prophet Micah who foretold the Messiah would be born in Bethlehem, and He would come to “the tower of the flock.”

 Micah 4:8 “And thou, O tower of the flock, the stronghold of the daughter of Zion, unto thee shall it come, even the first dominion; the kingdom shall come to the daughter of Jerusalem.”
-As a Christian, we know that all the prophesies concerning the Messiah Jesus would be fulfilled, so this one cannot be ignored.
+As Christians, we know that all the prophecies concerning the Messiah Jesus would be fulfilled, so this one cannot be ignored.